eriperspective/Smart-Finance-Agentic-AI/README.md

 ---

-**Note**: This is a demonstration application.
+**Note**: This is a prototype application.
 Do not use in production without proper security audits, compliance reviews, and testing.